What are the Neurofibromatoses?

 Neurofibromatosis 2 Diagnosis

-If the doctor thinks your child might have neurofibromatosis 2, they may order magnetic resonance imaging (MRI) testing of the brain and spine to look for tumors.
-Genetic testing is often essential to confirm the diagnosis
+If the doctor thinks your child might have NF2, they may order magnetic resonance imaging (MRI) of the brain and spine to look for tumors.
+Genetic testing is often essential to confirm the diagnosis.
+Some people may have mosaicism for NF2 (the mutation is only present in a percentage of their body cells instead of all cells), and this can be harder to diagnose.

 Neurofibromatosis 2 Treatment